 🔴 or 🔵 ?
 Why you should split test your Flipbooks

-Split testing, also sometimes referred to as A/B testing, allows us to compare two subtly different versions of a Flipbook.
-These two versions consist of an original, control Flipbook (version A), and a second (version B) which holds a variation of whatever it is you are testing.
+Split testing, also known as A/B testing, lets you compare two slightly different versions of a Flipbook.
+One serves as the original control (version A), while the other (version B) includes a variation of the element you want to test.

-So, if you’re wondering whether a red, or blue call-to-action drives more conversions, or whether putting your store locator on page 2, instead of 4 will drive more footfall to your stores, then our Split Test tool can help you find the answers to these questions.
+For example, if you're unsure whether a red or blue call-to-action generates more conversions, or if placing your store locator on page 2 instead of page 4 increases foot traffic, our Split Test tool can provide the insights you need.

-There is no Universal Truth for what works best
+There is no universal formula for what works best

-Putting your test into action takes just a few, incredibly simple steps:
+Putting your test into action takes just a few, easy steps:

 🏷️ If you want to include UTM tags, you'll want to make sure to include these when you enter these into the split testing tool.